khanhduytran0/LiveContainer/README.md

 ### dlopening the executable
 - Call `dlopen` with the guest app's executable
+- TweakLoader loads all tweaks in the selected folder
 - Find the entry point
 - Jump to the entry point
 - The guest app's entry point calls `UIApplicationMain` and start up like any other iOS apps.